 There are four main reasons why homeowners decide to insulate their attic.

 Those reasons are:

 It is well-documented that indoor air can easily escape through a home’s attic or basement.
 This is not energy efficient or friendly for the environment.
 If you have to run your HVAC unit longer, you will consume more energy and have to pay more toward your utilities.
 Of course, wasted energy has an impact on the environment, too.

-The longer your home stays at the temperature you desire, the more comfortable you are going to be inside.
-Insulation also creates a sound barrier, which is a nice feature that some individuals enjoy.
+The longer your home stays at the desired temperature, the more comfortable you will be inside.
+Insulation also creates a sound barrier, a nice feature that most individuals enjoy.

-Lower energy bills mean that you can spend that money somewhere else.
-Also, the increased energy efficiency means that you are using your heating, cooling, and ventilation equipment less.
+Lower energy bills mean you can spend that money somewhere else.
+Also, the increased energy efficiency means using your heating, cooling, and ventilation equipment less.
 With less wear and tear, the equipment should last longer.
 In addition, insulation helps with moisture control, so mold and bacteria are less likely to thrive.

-It gets blistering hot in Las Vegas during the summer.
-It can also get very cold during long winter nights.
+It gets blisteringly hot in Las Vegas during the summer.
+However, it can also get very cold during long winter nights.
 For those times, insulation works to keep your heated air in.
 Overall, proper insulation in the attic can help you maintain a more constant temperature in your home year-round.

 At The Cooling Company in Las Vegas, we can help you insulate your attic.

 We also offer heating and cooling systems installation, repair, and maintenance plans.
 If you have more questions about attic insulation or any of our services, feel free to give us a call today and schedule an appointment.